CUC 2017 Elections

-The elections period will run from August TBD to September TBD.
+The elections period will run from August 26 to September 5.
 If you participated in any Ultimate league run by the Connecticut Ultimate Club in the past year, you should recieve a personal email invitation to with a link that will allow you to vote for the candidates of your choice.

 Per the bylaws of Connecticut Ultimate Club, Inc., club members vote on the board of directors.
 The current composition of the board is 9 members, each serving a two year term.
 Elections alternate each year between 5 and 4 open positions.
-In 2017, there are 4 open positions and TBD candidates are running for these positions.
+In 2017, there are 4 open positions and 6 candidates are running for these positions.
 Votes may be made online here or in person at the CUC Annual Meeting on September 5th.

 Below are their personal statements:

 Hey all.
 Over the past two years, I've had the opportunity to be on the board, working to grow the sport of Ultimate in Connecticut.
 I hope to be reelected to keep up the work begun and to also explore new opportunities to communicate more widely the accomplishments of the board and the CT Ultimate community.

 Hello, my name is Bryce Nakaoka and I am running for a CUC Board of Directors position.
 For those of you that don’t know who I am based on my strange last name, I’m that short guy that is always seen on the field with a red UNLV hat and runs around like a chicken that’s been Louis and Marie’d.
 I first started playing Ultimate in 2013 and have since been allowed to participate in as many CUC leagues as I can drive to.
 I have since become the organizer/coordinator/Facebook group admin/email list emailer of Groton Pickup (there’s pickup in Groton?!??!?! also, where’s Groton?) and have helped organize CUC’s North Branford Winter League in addition to the short lived Montville league, RIP.